 Your employer must issue a Form W-2 by January 31 if you earned wages during the previous calendar year.
 If you haven't received your Form W-2 by that date or you misplaced it, ask your employer to reissue it.
 You may also obtain this information by completing a Request for Copies of Tax Information (Form RTI) and submitting it to us in person, by fax or by mail.
-You can obtain this form by visiting revenue.mt.gov or by calling us toll free at (866) 859-2254 (in Helena, 444-6900).
+This form is available at revenue.mt.gov or call us at (406) 444-6900.

 You still must file your tax return on time even if you do not receive your Form W-2.
 If you do not receive the missing information in time to file, you may complete federal Form 4852, Substitute for Form W-2, Wage and Tax Statement.
 Include Form 4852 with the return, estimating income and withholding taxes as accurately as possible.
 There may be a delay in any refund due while the information is verified.
 Keep a copy of the completed Form 4852 for your records.

 If you receive a Form W-2 or W-2C (corrected form) after you filed your return using Form 4852 and the information differs from what you reported on your return, you must amend your Montana individual income tax return.

-4 How long do I need to maintain my tax records after I file my state tax return?
+B How long do I need to maintain my tax records after I file my state tax return?